Systems · People · AI Integration · Toronto, ON

 Software implementations fail at a staggering rate, some studies put it above 70% for large projects.
 But most of those failures aren't technology failures.
 They're diagnosis failures.
 The wrong problem was solved, or the right problem was solved the wrong way, because nobody understood the existing system well enough before building the new one.

-A Toronto professional association paid $50,000 for a new membership platform.
-The migration corrupted 10,000+ member records.
-The original vendor quoted $10,000 more to fix it.
-Six temps were hired for six months.
-The actual fix took a weekend and cost $1,800.
-The problem was not technology.
-It was that nobody had looked at both databases structurally at the same time.
+A national professional association paid $50,000 for a new membership platform.
+The migration corrupted more than 10,000 member records: duplicates, missing reports, incomplete payment histories.
+The original vendor quoted $10,000 more to maybe fix it.
+The actual fix took a weekend and cost $1,800, because the problem was never the code.
+It was that two databases storing the same facts in different shapes had been treated as if they were the same system, and nobody had looked at both structurally at the same time before pressing migrate.

 The real question to ask